oreillyross/coding-patterns/README.md

 ------------

-## Specific patter to solving a problem
+## Specific patterns to solving a problem

 ### dynamic programming problem with recursion
 -------------------